TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 documentation to your extension.
 A documentation will help users and administrators to quickly install and configure your extension and give it more weight.

 The documentation platform https://docs.typo3.org centralizes documentation for every project.
-It supports three different kind of documentation:
+It supports two different kind of documentation:

 #. **(recommended)** A Sphinx project, stored within :file:`EXT:{extkey}/Documentation/`
 #.
 A simple README file stored as :file:`EXT:{extkey}/README.rst` as seen on Github
-#. *(legacy)* An OpenOffice manual, stored as :file:`EXT:{extkey}/doc/manual.sxw`

 .. _extension-documentation-sphinx: